vara11/mbd-bidw/README.md

   - Copy Tableau Desktop License from campus.
   - Install the software following the instructions in the screen.
   - Update your license in the application: Help menu -> Manage Product Keys

+**Install Dremio**

+We will use the community version of Dremio Server.
+It can be downloaded from this [link](https://www.dremio.com/download/).
+Dremio server requires Java to work.
+Then:

+  - Install Dremio using the installer.
+  - Start Dremio:
+      - [Windows]: Start from the Start Menu.
+      - [Mac]: Launch Dremio from Applications.
+Start Dremio from the Start Menu.
+  - You can now navigate to the Dremio UI at http://localhost:9047.

 ## FAQ